bharathdcs/cpd_workshop-main/lesson-02-openshift/README.md

 It is complaining that it cannot find the certificates in '/mnt/tls.crt', '/mnt/tls.key'.
 Will need to create a secret using the certs in step1 , and then mounted it to /mnt on the pod.

-## makesecret.sh : make secret dbkcert using the file domain.crt  domain.key
+## makesecret.sh : make secret ibmcert using the file domain.crt  domain.key

 It is possible to embed / copy the certificat files into the image using specifying it in the Dockerfile.
 This would require image rebuild when cert renew.
 Hence need to externalised the cert from the image.
 This is done by creating a 'secret' using the certificates, and advise the pod to use this secret.